It’s a common question when buying extra yeast (e.g. preparedness)… “How to store yeast?” or “How to store yeast long

 I’ve just updated this original post to better reflect the science, and the experience input from our readers.
 Continue to add your own opinions about storing yeast in the comments below.

 Maybe you noticed that your homemade bread isn’t rising as much.
 I recall when it happened to us awhile ago — A number of years ago I had bought a quantity of 1 pound instant dry yeast packs for preparedness.
 They happened to be Fleischmann’s brand, but yeast storage issues could potentially happen to any of them.

-The yeast that I was using was 4 years beyond the stamp date on the package.
-And the stamp date itself is 2 years after manufacture.
+The yeast that I had been using was 4 years beyond the stamp date on the package.
+And the stamp date itself was 2 years after manufacture.
 So that means the yeast was 6 years old.
 Whoops.
 I hadn’t realized they were sitting on the shelf that long…

 This prompted me at the time to go through our long term storage.
 I knew that I was storing a number of these 1 pound vacuum-sealed yeast packs.
 I found another that was 4 years beyond the date, and then found a 2-pack that was dated this year (meaning it was now 2 years old).

 So, I figured I would do a yeast efficacy test and compare the two!
 (A science experiment)